how-to-firebase/full-stack-firebase/README.md

 * Exercise
 * Downloadable notes

-Some modules will build on each other, so skip around carefully :)
+Some modules will build on each other, so skip around carefully :\)

 ## What to expect

 * Opinionated code
 * Angular and React integrations
-* You'll need a Firebase account using the free tier
+* You'll need a Firebase account

-I've written an un-opinionated course in the past.
+We've written un-opinionated courses in the past.
 It wasn't fun.
-So I've made some decisions.
+So We've made some decisions.

 If you're not familiar with Angular or React, do not worry.
 The markup and JavaScript is easy enough to read, and We'll stick to vanilla JS as much as possible.

-Firebase's free tier is **very generous**.
-There are some uses of Firebase Functions that require upgrading to a paid plan, but they're not required.
+Firebase's free Spark planis **very generous**.
+There are some uses of Firebase Functions that require upgrading to a paid Blaze plan, but they're not required.

 ## This course is not...